Ten writing mistakes that cause a reader to stumble

 "I do."
 X

-But which line of dialogue is being spoken by Sofia?
+But how to tell which line of dialogue is being spoken by Sofia?
 If a character's action beat starts on one line and their dialogue starts on the next, it can mislead the reader into thinking a different character is saying the dialogue.
-If it's absolutely necessary for the action beat to be on a separate line, then a dialogue tag will be needed in the next line of dialogue for clarity.
+If it's absolutely necessary for the action beat to be on a separate line, then a dialogue tag will usually be needed in the next line of dialogue for clarity.

 ➣ In general, keep the speaker's actions in the same paragraph as their dialogue.